github-pfeifer-syscon-de/background/README.md

 changes can be made by right clicking on the content.

-Alternativly this can be run in daemon mode with either the option -d or --daemon.
+Alternativly this can be run in daemon mode with either the option -d or --daemon
+(since desktops may be stubborn about starting a program with a parameter, this mode is also available when adding daemon=true to main config section).
 In this case a placeholder window is opened that gives access to a application menu.
 The image is updated by the desktop enviroment.
-As there is no common convention for this setting, it might help to search some suggestions on the web.
+As there is no common convention for this setting, it might help to search some suggestions on the web what command changes the background.
 (But be warned the image stays if the program is terminated, i suggest playing "i will always be in a club in 1973 ... " so you check a instance of the program is running before